ahmedthinkdifferent/yassir-task/README.md

   2- create single response and use it on all app responses.

 ## Security
-* for simplicity people can call api without security, but in a production apps we may use JWT or Passito
+* for simplicity, people can call api without security, but in a production apps we may use JWT or Passito
-* api should has rate limiting to prevent DDOS Attack
+* api should have rate limiting to prevent DDOS Attack

 ## Deployment
-* most time i use Docker & Docker Swarm for deployment
+* most time i use Docker & Docker Swarm for deployment.
+* We can deploy through aws Lambda Functions.

 ## GIT
 * most time I use GitFlow Strategy [Read More] https://medium.com/@knoldus/introduction-to-git-flow-4dbfd96e32e